 When using any dry rub, make sure you pat the main ingredient to remove excess surface moisture with a clean towel (meat, fish, or vegetables).
 Be very generous when applying a rub – and, as the name implies, rub the ingredients gently into the meat, fish, or vegetable.

-***THIS IS THE VERY IMPORTANT MASTER CLASS STEP: Tightly wrap the dry-rubbed meat, fish, or vegetable with plastic wrap (nothing else will really work), put into a container, then place in the refrigerator for 2-4 hours at least.
+***THIS IS THE VERY IMPORTANT MASTER CLASS STEP: Tightly wrap the dry-rubbed meat, fish, or vegetable with plastic wrap (nothing else will really work).
+Put your protein into a container, placing it in the refrigerator for 2-4 hours at least.
 Overnight is best.

 How a Dry Rub Works